Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 6. (vi) followed by 1 minute at approach idle,
 7. (vii) followed by 2 minutes at 75-percent of the test condition,
 8. (viii) followed by stabilising at idle and engine shut down, and
-9. (ix) the durations specified are times at the defined conditions with the power being changed between each condition in less than
+9. (ix) the durations specified are times at the defined conditions with the power being changed between each condition in less than 10 seconds; and
-10 seconds
-; and
 (amended 2004/06/08)
 8. (8) for rotorcraft engines, the following test schedule shall be used:
 1. (i) ingestion so as to simulate a flock encounter within approximately 1 second elapsed time between the first ingestion and the last,